|

 Publications

-Towards ACC Lower Bounds using Torus Polynomials with Sundar Vishwanathan
+Degree Lower Bounds for Torus Polynomials and MAJORITY vs ACC0 with Sundar Vishwanathan

 Upper Bound for Torus Polynomials